 Managing your HIV

 • You have probably come across the term “viral load” before.
-It indicates the amount of HIV in your blood and should be regularly measured at your HIV clinic1.
+It indicates the amount of HIV in your body fluids and should be regularly measured at your HIV clinic.1

 • Use the links below for more information on viral load, and don’t forget to speak to your doctor about yours.